KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **General Interactions**

 * All elements can be applied, can proc reactions - [Imgur](https://imgur.com/a/qZcX0p9)
-* Affected by res shred (visual effects, similar to other animals)
+* Affected by RES Shred (visual effects, similar to other animals)
 * Affected by Lisa's Conductive status, like other animals
 * Procs "on hit" stuff (like other non-enemy objects, expected)